 Next day more of the same, bike paths, stunning views, good carby food, tractors pulling caravans, sleeping in fields.
 I’ll let the pictures speak.
 Click for big.

-If you’ve watched the whole thing you’ll see that we ended up outside a supermarket in the pissing rain.
+If you’ve looked at all the pictures you’ll see that we ended up outside a supermarket in the pissing rain.
 This was in a place called Vipiteno, where we stocked up on food and wine and set off up a long hill to do something a bit out of the ordinary.

-Turns out the reason was the same reason people always build tunnels on mountain roads, fucking huge rocks falling down and killing people.
-Weirdly this didn’t bother James or Deeks one bit but freaked the very shit out of me, so I pitched my tent where the rocks couldn’t get me but I could, conceivably, be seen by a passing motorist if he stopped his car at night in the middle of the road right before the entrance to a tunnel and shone a powerful torch right at my tent (which was in any case obscured by trees) .
+Turns out the reason they built the tunnel was the same reason people always build tunnels on mountain roads: fucking huge rocks falling down and killing people.
+Weirdly this didn’t bother James or Deeks at all, but it freaked the very shit out of me, so I pitched my tent where the rocks couldn’t get me but I could, conceivably, be seen by a passing motorist if he stopped his car at night in the middle of the road right before the entrance to a tunnel and shone a powerful torch right at my tent (which was in any case obscured by trees) .
 The other two somehow thought this was a) more likely and b) more dangerous than camping right under a cliff with rock debris everywhere.
 In a storm.